jjvanzon/JJs-Reference-Architecture/patterns/presentation-mvc.md

 ﻿---
 title: "🧩 Presentation Patterns (MVC)"
 description: "Microsoft ASP.NET MVC has a few peculiarities in it, that might be worth knowing about.
-Here are some tips for overcoming these common challenges."
+Here are some tips for overcoming these challenges."
 image: "/images/patterns-presentation-mvc-page.png"
 ---